souffle-lang/souffle-lang.github.io/_docs/functors.md

 .functor <name>():<type>
 ```
 where the types  ```<type<sub>1</sub>>,...,<type<sub>k</sub>>``` define the types
-of the arguments and ```<type>``` is the return type.
+of the functor arguments, and ```<type>``` defines the return type.
 Currently,
-the type arguments and result type can only assume the primitive types:
+the type arguments and result type can only assume the primitive types of Soufflé:
 * Symbol type: `symbol`
 * Number type: `number`